top of page

 Ottawa, Ontario

-In 1965, Ottawa's Federal Centennial Committee contacted Victoria's City Hall, requesting they borrow Clack's extraordinary planning services on a six-month loan.
-Clack, unwilling to dig any deeper into the politics of the city he loved, used the opportunity to resign, promising the mayor he would make himself available to see the city's big projects through.
+In 1965, Ottawa's Federal Centennial Committee reached out to Victoria's City Hall, asking to borrow Clack and his extraordinary planning skills on a six-month loan.
+Clack used the opportunity to resign from City Hall but promised the mayor he would make himself available to see the city's big projects through.

 "1966::A Townscape Rediscovered"